sambos/Apache-Solr/README.md

 For local solr setup (on workstations)
 * [localSolrSetup.md](localSolrSetup.md)

+For setting up solr in docker, see dockerfile under docker folder.

 ## Oozie workflow
 On cloudera cluster, You will need following files in the oozie/lib